TORONTO TAKES TOP SPOT IN TWO GLOBAL TRAVEL RANKINGS

-“Meetings, conventions and events are economic drivers for Toronto with an economic impact of more than $565 million,” said Tara Gordon, Vice President, Business Events at Tourism Toronto.
+“Meetings, conventions and events are economic drivers for Toronto with an economic impact of more than $565 million,” said Tara Gordon, Vice President, Business Events at Destination Toronto.
 “Attracting international meetings is an economic growth strategy for Toronto and it’s also an opportunity to showcase key sectors like tech, finance and health care.
 We’re seeing Toronto’s outstanding reputation being elevated in these sectors with the number of international attendees that now surpasses every other city in North America.”

 In addition to the North American record, Toronto remains the only Canadian city to grow the number of international meetings year-over-year.

 “The meetings and events industry is very competitive, and we are proud of Toronto’s continued success,” said Lorenz Hassenstein, President and CEO of the Metro Toronto Convention Centre.
 “These impressive results speak to the positive sentiment for our city on an international level, and also to our ability to deliver exceptional experiences for delegates with the help of key partners.”